 - Create and publish new workbooks from a new data source.

 - Edit embedded data sources in the Data pane.

 - Create new workbooks using Dashboard Starters (Tableau Online only).

 Note: Tableau Server administrators will always use a Creator license, if available; additionally, activating a Creator license on Tableau Server causes all Tableau Server administrator accounts to require Creator licenses.

-License keys provide administrators with a set of each type of license, which they can activate by assigning associated site roles to users.
+Product keys provide administrators with a set of each type of license, which they can activate by assigning associated site roles to users.
 The first Creator or Explorer license that you add to Tableau Server activates Tableau Server, and will be used by a Server Administrator.
 Administrators can activate additional Creator, Explorer and Viewer licenses in Tableau Server or Tableau Online to increase licensed user capacity.

 Tableau Server licenses and site roles after an upgrade